frederikschubert/gwil/Readme.md

 ## Progress

 - Added the GW calculation to a DQN agent on `CartPole-v0` and try to immitate a static expert policy.
+    - First experiments reach an average return of 50 after 7500 steps.